 In 2012, the surgeon generals of the United States, Australia, Canada, New Zealand, and Great Britain signed an international proclamation of understanding to promote cooperation and interoperability of air evacuation assets, which includes military medical personnel working side by side in a shared En Route Care environment.
 The ability of international medical services to work effectively together is critical to achieving allied tactical, operational, and strategic objectives, especially as the focus moves from limited contingency operations to potential large-scale combat operations (LSCOs) with prolonged field care.
-While AE personnel and Critical Care Air Transport (CCAT) teams played key roles in the high survivability of injuries in Iraq and Afghanistan, access to these high- demand, lowsupply assets may be limited in LSCO.
+While AE personnel and Critical Care Air Transport (CCAT) teams played key roles in the high survivability of injuries in Iraq and Afghanistan, access to these high-demand, lowsupply assets may be limited in LSCO.
 Current LSCO considerations for ERC include having fewer forward medical and evacuation resources making reliance on nearby Allied AE assets with integrated international teams and non-US equipment an urgent concern to manage anticipated combat casualties.
 While allied aircrafts are similar overall, medical equipment and procedures vary making clinical interoperability a challenge to the effective integration of US/Allied medical teams working in the AE environment and sharing evacuation aircraft.
 Improving combat casualty care within the US/allied shared ERC environment requires collaborative coordination of medical care to ensure and improve optimal combat casualty care during future contingencies.
 This presentation will provide an experience briefing related to the ethical challenges of coordinating care with coalition partners in a resource constrained environment.
-Using a case study to illustrate difficulties in coordinating combat casualty care between a US ground critical care team and a French critical care aero evacuation transport team, I show that communication and collaboration skills emerge as a central ethical concern.
+Using a case study to illustrate difficulties in coordinating combat casualty care, I show that communication and collaboration skills emerge as a central ethical concern.